 It gets even better.

-This guide will ALSO help you select which wallet is best for you so that you don’t end up like this:
+This guide will ALSO help you select which cryptocurrency wallet is best for you.

 Without further ado, let’s dive right into it.

 You may be asking yourself: How does a cryptocurrency wallet work?
 What types of crypto wallets are there?

 No need to worry, I got you covered.

 Keeping it short and sweet, a cryptocurrency wallet is a tool that stores your private and public keys in order to let you send or receive cryptocurrency.

 Since crypto wallets are a just tool that uses your private keys to access your coins, there are two different types of cryptocurrency wallets: cryptocurrency software wallets and cryptocurrency hardware wallets.

 Let’s now explore each one in a bit more detail to help you to find the best crypto wallet for you.